5/2/2024

 speaker

+Thanks.
 Thanks for the question.
 It's Nathan.
 That is something that we've built into a lot of our reinsurance agreements, especially in the traditional reinsurance market.
 We have exercised a lot of those options.
-So we've recaptured the risk, I think, really up through 2020 have some options, you know, upcoming on on 2021 related deals.
-The island market is a little bit different.
-There's no, you know, kind of natural ways to cancel outside of the kind of five or six or seven year calls, depending on the deals.
-We have done a tender offer for some, some older tranches of deals that we wanted to recapture there.
-But it is something that we continuously evaluate something that, as we think about not only, you know, what is our retained risk profile look like with and without reinsurance?
-What is our kind of target P Myers, you know, kind of excess capital position?
-And how would that be impacted?
-And then I think more than anything, our strategy is really to focus reinsurance buying on the most recent ventures where we think there's the most kind of economic risk.
-The most volatility of financial results and modeled results.
-So when you look at our reinsurance program today, it's really concentrated in the last two or four years, and we've effectively captured recaptured everything from 2020 and prior.
-They're kind of holding all of that risk, you know, ourselves at this point.
+So we've recaptured the risk, I think, really up through 2020, have some options upcoming on 2021-related deals.
+The ILN market is a little bit different.
+There's no kind of natural ways to cancel outside of the kind of five or six or seven-year calls, depending on the deals.
+We have done a tender offer for some older tranches of deals that we wanted to recapture there.
+But it is something that we continuously evaluate, something that as we think about not only what does our retained risk profile look like with and without reinsurance, What is our, you know, kind of target PMIR's, you know, kind of excess capital position and how would that be impacted?
+And then I think more than anything, our strategy is really to focus reinsurance buying on the most recent vintages where we think there's the most kind of economic risk, the most volatility of financial results and modeled results.
+So when you look at our reinsurance program today, it's really concentrated in the last three or four years and we've effectively recaptured everything from 2020 and prior and are kind of holding all of that risk you know, ourselves at this point.
 So I think very happy with how the reinsurance program is situated today.
-You know, obviously, you have to keep doing new deals and keep managing deals as they get older to keep maintaining the position that we have today.
-So, you know, I'd expect that that will continue to evaluate those things and like we have in the past, and we think that they make sense for us to do.
-You know, feel comfortable recapturing that season risk.
+You know, obviously you have to keep doing new deals and keep managing deals as they get older to keep maintaining the position that we have today.
+So, you know, I'd expect that we'll continue to evaluate those things and like we have in the past when we think that they make sense for us to do, you know, feel comfortable recapturing that season risk.

 speaker